 Date: August 27, 2018

-Re: Impact of inequitable state education funding
+Re: Impact of Inequitable State Education Funding

 Hello Ed,

 The Warren County School District (District) Board of School Directors (Board) reviewed your email concerning the PARSS school funding litigation.
 We are willing to share our story with the hope it will improve the plight of rural school districts.